aristanetworks/anta/README.md

 ## Documentation

-The documentation is published on [ANTA package website](https://anta.arista.com).
+The documentation is published on the [ANTA package website](https://anta.arista.com).

 ## Contribution guide